gjn/mf-chsdi/chsdi/public/doc/source/api/sdiapiexamples4.rst

 GPX
 ---

 Display a `GPX <http://www.topografix.com/gpx.asp>`_ file on the map.
-You have to manually add the OpenLayers ``Format/GPX.js`` file.
+As GPX is not officialy supported, you have to manually add the OpenLayers ``Format/GPX.js`` file.
-Nota on GPS track accuracy: in winter, the lac des Taillères is frozen, you can ski on it!
+Note on GPS track accuracy: yes the track is offshore on lake des Taillières which is frozen in winter, so you can ski on it!

 .. raw:: html